Email FacebookTwitterMenu burgerClose thin

 Unlike federal income tax, which goes into general revenues, FICA taxes are specifically earmarked for certain programs.
 Specifically, this tax pays for Social Security and Medicare.

-You Do Not Pay FICA Taxes On Investment Income
+Do You Pay FICA Taxes on Investment Income?

 For retirees, the nature of the FICA tax matters because of what it omits.
 As a payroll tax, FICA does not apply to investment income.
 You do not pay Medicare and Social Security taxes on the money your portfolio generates.
 That includes capital gains, interest payments and dividends